-The Careers and Employability Service will not enter into contracts with students or employers.
+The Careers, Employability and Enterprise service will not enter into contracts with students or employers.
 All contracts are to be agreed directly between the employer and student.
 The Online Jobs Board is not an agency and accepts no liability for the actions of students and employers.

 By submitting a vacancy online you agree to adhere to all legal requirements and in good faith with the following guidance:

 1. University of Suffolk Careers reserves the right not to advertise an employer's vacancy for any reason.